fatimafadili/detection/README.md

 # Fatigue detection

-A real-time fatigue or smoking detection application for classifying drowsy and non-drowsy, smokkers and non smokers .
+A real-time fatigue and smoking detection application for classifying drowsy and non-drowsy, smokkers and non smokers .

 ## Table of Contents